Seevet-HQ/auth-service/WARP.md

 - The application runs on port 3000 by default (configurable via PORT environment variable)
 - Hot reload is available in development mode via `npm run start:dev`
 - The project uses dependency injection extensively - services should be decorated with `@Injectable()` and registered in module providers
-- When adding new features, follow the NestJS pattern: create modules, controllers, and services as separate files and wire them together in the module decorator
+- When adding new features, follow the NestJS pattern: create modules, resolvers, and services as separate files and wire them together in the module decorator
+- This service is GraphQL-only - all API operations are handled through GraphQL queries and mutations